Report of the statutory auditor

 The Company applies individual valuations of investments in subsidiaries and affiliated companies in accordance with Swiss Law.

-The impairment assessment is considered a key audit matter due to the considerable judgement in the valuation model and inputs and adjustments applied.
+The impairment assessment is considered a key audit matter due to the considerable judgment in the assumptions and adjustments applied to the valuation model as well as the materiality of this account to the Company.

 How our audit addressed the key audit matter